7thLucas/full-app-6a2d9-0ab2d-4703/_doc/product-overview.md

-# Aviator Signal AI — Product Overview
+# Avisignal — Product Overview

-> **Working title** — final app name to be confirmed during onboarding.

 ## What It Is